Building a camp facility for children and adults with special needs.

 There are many examples.
 We have visited 11 camps specially designed for campers with special needs.
-These camps can be found in Kentucky, North Caroline, Texas, Alabama, Florida, Louisiana, and Georgia.
+These camps can be found in Kentucky, North Carolina, Texas, Alabama, Florida, Louisiana, and Georgia.
 At this time Mississippi doesn’t have a camp like this but we will soon.

 Is Camp Kamassa (Mississippi’s Toughest Kids Foundation) a non-profit?